French Chocolate Mousse Cake

 How do you make chocolate curls?

-• There are a couple of ways you can make chocolate curls for this recipe.
+• You can make chocolate curls for this recipe in a couple of ways.
 You can either peel the chocolate with a potato peeler for small curls.

-• Or for larger more impressive curls, melt some dark chocolate in the microwave, then pour it into a frozen baking sheet that you have placed in the freezer for a few minutes until cold, and flipped over.
+• Or for larger, more impressive curls, melt some dark chocolate in the microwave, then pour it into a frozen baking sheet that you have placed in the freezer for a few minutes until cold, and flip it over.

 • Smooth the chocolate on the pan with an offset spatula until a thin layer forms.
 The thinner the better!

-• Otherwise the chocolate won’t curl if it’s too thick but will break like a shard.
-Which is also pretty too!
+• Otherwise, if the chocolate is too thick, it won’t curl but will break like a shard—which is also pretty!

-• Allow the chocolate to set, or place it in the refrigerator to set quicker.
+• Allow the chocolate to set, or place it in the refrigerator to set quickly.

 • Then use a bench scraper to push the chocolate into curls, or shavings with a bench scraper.